sdam-elte/modellinglab2019/cell_automata/ReadMe.md

 # Cellular automata
-## Note: this project is flexible, the new aim of this project to develop a cell automaton based epidemic model
+## Note: this project is flexible, the new aim of this project is to develop a cell automaton based epidemic model

 ![cellautomat2d.png](cellautomat2d.png) ![cellautomata3d.jpeg](cellautomata3d.jpeg)